-If you are going to drive a deregistered vehicle, move it, you will need to use temporary number plates.
+If you are going to test drive a deregistered vehicle, or move it, you will need to use temporary number plates.

 Order temporary number plates Log in